khalilAmustafa/Vision-Career/README.md

 ### AI-guided entry into the correct path

 Instead of forcing the user to manually guess the right specialization first, Phase 0 helps them discover or confirm the correct direction.
-The app only shows specialties that exist in the local dataset. fileciteturn4file3L13-L41
+The app only shows specialties that exist in the local dataset.

 ### Dataset-driven skill trees

 The real learning path is built from local structured subject data and prerequisites.
-This keeps the path deterministic, stable, and compatible with app-side validation. fileciteturn4file2L47-L76
+This keeps the path deterministic, stable, and compatible with app-side validation.

 ### Prerequisite-based progression

-Subjects are not just displayed — they are ordered by dependency logic so the user moves through the path in the correct academic sequence. fileciteturn4file2L47-L76
+Subjects are not just displayed — they are ordered by dependency logic so the user moves through the path in the correct academic sequence.

 ### Subject details + learning resources

-Each node can include a description, skills gained, estimated learning value, and learning resources retrieved by the app.
-The broader student journey documentation describes this as each node containing topic description, learning time, skill explanation, and source support. fileciteturn4file1L32-L41
+Each node can include a description, skills gained, prerequisites, unlock requirements, completion status, and learning resources retrieved by the app.

-### Quizzes before completion
+### Multi-type quizzes before completion

 A node is not just checked off visually.
-The project reuses quiz flows to validate learning before completion and unlocking.
-In Phase 3, the documented rule is 20 MCQs, pass score at least 60%, and zero integrity flags. fileciteturn4file0L52-L76
+The system can validate learning using different quiz types:

+- **MCQ quizzes** for direct concept checking
+- **Text-based answers** for explanations, reasoning, and short written responses
+- **Image-based answers** for visual, design, diagram, or upload-based validation

+The quiz is generated from the subject context, including the subject name, description, skills, prerequisites, and phase.

+### Smart quiz evaluation

+Different answer types are evaluated differently:

+- **MCQ** → auto-check against the correct answer
+- **Text answer** → Gemini evaluates the response using the expected answer/rubric
+- **Image answer** → AI/rubric validation checks whether the uploaded image matches the task requirements

+This lets the system support more than simple multiple-choice tests while keeping the final decision controlled by the app.

 ### Integrity / anti-cheat support

-The system includes quiz security ideas such as screenshot blocking, copy/paste restrictions, and abnormal quiz-session monitoring to protect assessment integrity. fileciteturn4file1L46-L56
+The system includes quiz security ideas such as app-switching detection, focus-loss detection, screenshot protection, anti-copy behavior, abnormal session monitoring, phone detection, face detection, and session integrity flags.

+The goal is not to over-collect data.
+The goal is to store only useful signals that affect the quiz decision and progression logic.

 ### Progress tracking

-The user can track completed nodes, remaining work, and overall progression across the path. fileciteturn4file1L57-L67
+The user can track completed nodes, remaining work, attempts, scores, integrity status, and overall progression across the path.

+### Career-readiness final phase

+Phase 3 turns completed academic progress into a final practical bridge.
+The user selects target jobs, then the system generates final nodes that close readiness gaps before internships, portfolio work, or job applications.

 ---